Developer(s) – Psygnosis

 As the perfect marriage between two Nintendo classics, Mario Kart and F-Zero, Wipeout is as enjoyable as it is both challenging and exhilarating.
-I think one reason why it can be viewed as more of a challenge than Mario Kart games is because the player always has to climb from last place to first to win each race, unlike Mario Kart, whereby if the player starts from whichever position they finished in.
-It’s also a lot more of a challenge to hit opponents with certain projectiles I find, since Mario Kart 64 was very forgiving of how much time players had to hit someone even with a green shell at close range.
+I think one reason why it can be viewed as more of a challenge than Mario Kart games is that the player always has to climb from the last place to first to win each race, unlike Mario Kart, whereby if the player starts from whichever position they finished in.
+It’s also a lot more of a challenge to hit opponents with certain projectiles I find since Mario Kart 64 was very forgiving of how much time players had to hit someone even with a green shell at close range.

 Controls – 7/10

 Since this was the first game in the series, it was always going to be a question of trial and error in terms of controls; especially since the PlayStation controller, since it lacked the analog stick at this point.
 Its initial absence didn’t cause as much of a problem in this game as it did in many early 3D platformers available early on in the PlayStation’s shelf life, such as Croc: Legend of the Gobbos and Bubsy 3D, but making certain turns can be seen as an unnecessary hassle at times, and it would take a few installments for the developers eventually got it fully perfected.

 Originality – 10/10

-Although this game took influence from not only numerous Nintendo games, but from many other different things, such as the culture and music which was most popular during the mid 90s, but the game also went to boost the popularity of its respective influences, such as underground techno music, and as I said before, offered an experience unique to the PlayStation console that may not have been conceived other wise.
+Although this game took influence from not only numerous Nintendo games, from many other different things, such as the culture and music which was most popular during the mid-90s, the game also went on to boost the popularity of its respective influences, such as underground techno music, and as I said before, offered an experience unique to the PlayStation console that may not have been conceived otherwise.
 Crash Team Racing did eventually come along as a challenger to the popularity of Mario Kart 64 and Diddy Kong Racing, but Wipeout would go on to evolve in different ways to the aforementioned examples, even across the lifespan of the original PlayStation alone.